United Football League (2024–present): League finances

-In March, 2024, Under Armour announced they extended the multi-year agreement signed in 2023 with the XFL.
+In March 2024, Under Armour announced it had extended the multi-year agreement signed in 2023 with the XFL.
 Later that month, Michael Strahan's MSX brand was announced as the "Official Off-Field Apparel Partner".
 Other UFL's sponsors include: Westgate Resorts, Progressive Insurance, PepsiCo (Gatorade), The Coca-Cola Company (Simply Spiked), CBD Kratom, and Molson Coors.
 Johnson and Garcia also use the league to promote their own brands, Teremana Tequila and ZOA Energy Drink.
 On April 6, 2024 the league announced a partnership with the United States Army, who promised an estimated $11 million for jersey patch sponsorship and other promotional considerations.
 The Army chose not to renew its sponsorship for 2025, in part because Johnson failed to deliver the promised number of product placement spots in his personal social media platforms, but denied earlier reports of any dispute between the Army and the UFL, nor was there any attempt to claw back any money already spent (as the contract was structured such that the payment would be made after the season); the Army also refuted a false claim that the sponsorship had led to a decline in recruitment.
-In April Upper Deck announced they'll release "2024 UFL Game Dated Moments Cards".
+In April Upper Deck announced it would release "2024 UFL Game Dated Moments Cards".

+As of the start of the 2026 season, chairwoman Dany Garcia described the state of the league's finances as "not yet" close to profitability, but "closer" than it had been in years prior.
+The league's sponsors for 2026 included The Coca-Cola Company (through BodyArmor, previously owned by Repole), NoBull (another Repole-owned brand), New Era Cap Company (which has longstanding ties to league president Russ Brandon), DraftKings and Adidas.

 The UFL has no aspirations of challenging or seeking a buy-in with the National Football League; co-owner Gerry Cardinale has stated that the UFL seeks to cooperate within the NFL ecosystem.
+It does maintain regular contact with the NFL, particularly through Troy Vincent, the league's executive vice president, who speaks with the UFL weekly.